sage-code82/balance_sheet/README.md

 # balance_sheet

-A simple balance sheet using CSS and HTML
+Practicing the basics of CSS positioning and selectors